lekoala/kaly/docs/input.md

 `PUT /patients/12/` with the whole object in the body legitimately repeats values.
 Contradicting values are a client bug and must be reported as one.

-This is explicitly **not** the behaviour of `RequestUtils::getRequestParam()` and `getRequestParams()`, which let the body silently override the query.
-Those stay as infrastructure helpers and are not the application path.
+This is explicitly **not** a silent body-overrides-query merge: contradicting values are a client bug and must be reported as one.
+The low-level `RequestUtils::getRequestParam()` accessor stays as an infrastructure helper and is not the application path.

 ## Parsing is not validation